Buba5473/Padavan-make-scripts/README.md

 # Padavan-make-scripts
-Some scripts for compile Padavan firmware from the latest sourcesEnglish:
+Some scripts for compile Padavan firmware from the latest sources

+English:
 These scripts download the latest versions of the source code for compilation.
 Just put them in a custom folder

 Русский: